billg-splunk/javashop-otel/README.md

 TODO: Service map image
 NOTE: Follow the trace, what do we know ?

+Click on shoptester service

+click Traces ( right side )

+Sort by Duration

+Select the longest duration trace

-See the Trace, function with the long latency  was ProductResource.getAllProducts
+Now we can see the menthod with long latency  was products:ProductResource.getAllProducts

 Our next step here would be to send that trace to a developer and they will have to debug the function.
 Since they do not have full parameter information it can be a long process.

-Developer:  must Look through all the CODE in FunctionX to find the problem, AKA Find Needle in Haystack.
+Developer: Must debug the function products:ProductResource.getAllProducts to find the problem.

 #TODO SCREENSHOT Show the Function in File